hkullas/bosstimer-discord-bot/README.md

 # bosstimer-discord-bot
-A simple Discord bot to notify the users for whenever a boss is spawned (in Black Desert Online EU)
+A simple Discord bot to notify the users for whenever a boss is spawned (in Black Desert Online EU).